hydrusnetwork/hydrus/docs/running_from_source.md

 Then run 'client.bat' to start the client.
 The first start will take a little longer.
 It will operate just like a normal build, putting your database in the 'db' directory.

 If you want to redirect your database or use any other launch arguments, then copy 'client.bat' to 'client-user.bat' and edit it, inserting your desired db path.
 Run this instead of 'client.bat'.
 New `git pull` commands will not affect 'client-user.bat'.

+You probably can't pin your .bat file to your Taskbar or Start (and if you try and pin the running program to your taskbar, its icon may revert to Python), but you can make a shortcut to the .bat file, pin that to Start, and in its properties set a custom icon.
+There's a nice hydrus one in `install_dir/static`.

 ## Simple Windows Updating Guide